USS Yuma (AT-94): Post-war operations

 Arriving in Tokyo Bay on 18 September 1945, she provided support services for American forces in Japan until the first week in April 1946.
 On 5 April 1946, the tug left Japan, bound for Hawaii.
 She arrived at Oahu on 18 April 1945 and remained there until 26 August 1946, when she headed back to the Far East.
 She arrived in Yokosuka, Japan, on 10 September 1946 and resumed duty with American occupation forces in Asia.
 Over the next six months, she provided towing services in Japan, Korea, the Philippines, China, and the Ryūkyūs.

 Yuma left the Far East again in May 1947, departing from Samar in the Philippines.
 She stopped at Pearl Harbor briefly in June 1947 and continued on to San Francisco, California, where she arrived on 10 June 1947.
 In July 1947, the tug voyaged to Pearl Harbor before returning to the west coast at Puget Sound on 28 July 1947.
 From that time until February 1948, she operated along the western coast of the United States, visiting ports in Washington, Oregon, and California.

 Late in February 1948, she sailed to Pearl Harbor and thence proceeded to the Aleutian Islands where she operated until late August 1948.
-In September 1948, she steamed to Tsingtao, China, making one round-trip run between Tsingtao and Yokosuka before departing the former port, bound for Oahu on 29 November 1948.
+In September 1948, she steamed to Qingdao, China, making one round-trip run between Qingdao and Yokosuka before departing the former port, bound for Oahu on 29 November 1948.
 The tug entered port at Pearl Harbor on 27 December 1948 and remained there until 7 January 1949 at which time she got underway to return to the west coast.
 She spent February and March 1949 engaged in normal west coast operations and in April 1949 returned to the Aleutians where she served until late August 1949.
 The tug resumed duty along the California coast upon her arrival in San Francisco on 27 August 1949.
 In December, she made a round-trip voyage to Pearl Harbor and back to the west coast.

 On 9 February 1950, Yuma departed San Diego, California, for Oahu and arrived in Pearl Harbor ten days later.
 After almost two months of duty at Pearl Harbor, the tugboat got underway on 10 April 1950 for a mission in the Pacific Trust Territories.
 Based at Guam, she performed duty at Taongi Atoll and Kusaie Island in the Carolines, at Koror in the Palaus, and at Saipan.
 On 9 July 1950, she departed Guam and, four days later, arrived in Yokosuka, Japan.